-The following courses are offered at the New England Center for Children as part of the cooperative program with Hamilton College:
+The following courses are offered at the New England Center for Children as part of the cooperative program with Hamilton College (see page 14.)

-[295N] Analysis of Behavior: Principles and Classroom Applications.
+295N Analysis of Behavior: Principles and Classroom Applications.
 Introduction to behavior modification and operant techniques, including clarification of more commonly used terms, with specific reference to application in the classroom.
 Overview of procedures and practices that have been successful in schools, communities and work settings.
 Field work required.
 Course available to students enrolled in the cooperative program at the New England School for Children.

 [296N] Programmed Learning.
 Reviews the history and theoretical and experimental bases of programmed instruction and errorless learning.
-Emphasizes the detailed analysis of stimulus control-its measurement and ways to produce it.
+Emphasizes the detailed analysis of stimulus control - its measurement and ways to produce it.
 Course available to students enrolled in the cooperative program at the New England School for Children.

 [297N] Biological Basis of Mental Retardation.
 Considers the relationship between biological malfunction of the brain in particular and the defective learning ability and other behavioral abnormalities that constitute mental retardation.
-Aims toward as comprehensive a survey as time permits.
 Includes actual case presentations as illustrative examples.
 Course available to students enrolled in the cooperative program at the New England School for Children.

-348N Community-Based Treatment.
+[348N] Community-Based Treatment.
 An overview of clinical and research studies related to community-based treatment, with an emphasis on the development of criteria for program evaluation.
-Students will participate in site visits of treatment delivery sites.
+Students will participate in visits to treatment delivery sites.
 Course available to students enrolled in the cooperative program at the New England School for Children during the spring semester.